Alaska State Legislature

-The Alaska Legislature is the state legislature of the U.S. state of Alaska.
+The Alaska State Legislature is the state legislature of the U.S. state of Alaska.
 It is a bicameral institution consisting of the 40-member Alaska House of Representatives (lower house) and the 20-member Alaska Senate (upper house).
 There are 40 House Districts (1–40) and 20 Senate Districts (A–T).
-With a total of 60 lawmakers, the Alaska Legislature is the smallest bicameral state legislature in the United States and the second-smallest of all state legislatures (only the 49-member unicameral Nebraska Legislature is smaller).
+With a total of 60 lawmakers, the Alaska State Legislature is the smallest bicameral state legislature in the United States and the second-smallest of all state legislatures (only the 49-member unicameral Nebraska Legislature is smaller).
+State representatives are elected by ranked-choice voting.
 There are no term limits for either chamber.
-The Alaska Legislature meets in the Alaska State Capitol in Juneau, Alaska.
-The current sitting is the 32nd Alaska State Legislature.
+The Alaska State Legislature meets in the Alaska State Capitol in Juneau.
+The current meeting, since January 21, 2025 is the 34th Alaska State Legislature.
+The previous meeting, 33rd Alaska State Legislature, met from 2023 to 2025.
+Before that, the 32nd Alaska State Legislature, met from 2021 to 2023.

 Organization

 Non-professional legislature

-Unlike other state legislatures with longer sessions, the Alaska Legislature's comparatively short session allows many lawmakers to retain outside employment, especially in the state's many seasonal industries, such as fishing and tourism.
-In this, the Alaska Legislature retains some of the volunteer nature that characterized most state legislatures until the middle of the 20th century.
+Unlike other state legislatures with longer sessions, the Alaska State Legislature's comparatively short session allows many lawmakers to retain outside employment, especially in the state's many seasonal industries, such as fishing and tourism.
+In this, the Alaska State Legislature retains some of the volunteer nature that characterized most state legislatures until the middle of the 20th century.
 This has led to recurring but minor controversy around the potential for conflict of interest inherent in legislators' outside employment.